mauiwowie88/SortingVisualizer/README.md

 Built with :heart: for students and novice programmers, this tool is more than just a visualizer - it's your companion in the exciting journey of learning and understanding a fundamental concept in computer science and a stepping stone into the universe of algorithmic thinking.
 Whether you're a student grappling with the basics or a new programmer sharpening your skills, visualizing these algorithms can transform abstract concepts into tangible understanding.

 ## Features:
-**Visualize Common Sorting Algorithms:** Experience algorithms like Bubble Sort, Merge Sort, Quick Sort, under the hood!
+**Visualize Sorting Algorithms:** Experience algorithms like Bubble Sort, Merge Sort, Quick Sort, under the hood!

 **Future Updates:** We're not stopping here!
 Planned future updates include visualizing list and tree traversals.